-Winnakee is leading regional land trusts in implementing forest management techniques in lands we protect, which have enhanced hundreds of acres of habitat for a variety of wildlife species.
+Winnakee is leading regional land trusts in implementing forest management techniques in lands we protect, which have enhanced thousands of acres of habitat for a variety of wildlife species.
 Read more: Stewardship Case Study at Dutchess Gables.

 Sixty-percent of at-risk wildlife depends on private forests for habitat.
 Winnakee partners with private landowners to ensure NY forests stay intact and builds awareness of forest management techniques that improve habitat and life cycle needs of the species in precipitous declines.

 In some watershed areas, 95 percent of at-risk species habitats occur only in private forests.
 Worldwide, woodlands provide habitat for 90 percent of the plant and animal species that live on land.

 Not only does our region face forest loss to development, but most forests that remain are not regenerating naturally with young trees and shrublands, which are critical understory habitats that at-risk species rely on for breeding and foraging.